KonduitAI/konduit-serving-docs/installation.md

 {% hint style="warning" %}
-PyPI wheels and conda packages do not currently ship with Konduit Serving JARs.
+`konduit` PyPI wheels and conda packages do not currently ship with Konduit Serving JARs.
 Refer to the [_Building from source_](building-from-source.md#manual-build) page for instructions on compiling a Konduit Serving JAR.
 {% endhint %}

 ## Set environment variables manually